holoviz/panel/doc/tutorials/basic/index.md

 ::::

 :::{important}
 Is Panel installed together with JupyterLab/Jupyter Notebook in your working environment?
-If not, you need to make sure that `panel` is also installed in the same environment as JupyterLab/Jupyter Notebook (`conda install -c conda-forge panel` or `pip install panel`).
+If not, you need to make sure that `panel` is also installed in the same environment as JupyterLab/Jupyter Notebook (`pip install panel` or `conda install panel`).
 :::

 ## Let's Get Started